h2oai/h2o-2/h2o-docs/source/newuser/quickstart_jar.rst

 .. _GettingStartedFromaZipFile:

-Getting Started from a Downloaded Zip File
+Getting Started From a Downloaded Zip File
 ===========================================